jupyter4edu/jupyter-edu-book/07-usage-case-studies.md

 mini-course in the Latin-American School in High-Performance Computing, in Argentina.
 The Jupyter notebooks platform allowed me to create a guided narrative to support learners with different background experience and knowledge.
-For that event, we wrote IPython notebooks based on the CFD course module, to use as instructional scaffolding in the 2-full-days of minicourse.
+For that event, we wrote notebooks based on the CFD course module, to use as instructional scaffolding in the 2-full-days of minicourse.
 Twenty students worked through the notebooks as self-paced lessons, while I went from desk to